Student Athletics

 TSB Tiger Swimming

-Boys Coach:
+Boys Coach: Tammy Gardner

-Girls Coach: Brooke Ervin
+Girls Coach: Crystal Bentley

 Lack of vision does not have to prevent you or someone you know from enjoying the fun and health benefits of swimming.
 People with visual impairments not only swim, but many also compete in swimming events at the local, national, and even international level.
 Swimming for the blind is part of the Paralympics.
 All it takes to succeed is the willingness to learn and a few simple adaptations.
 Learning to swim with a visual impairment may require these adjustments.
 Instructors get in the water to demonstrate strokes by physically manipulating the swimmer's limbs.
 Similar instruction on a one-on-one basis is necessary to teach turns and starts.
 If the swimmer wishes, a tapper is used during meets and practices.
 A tapper is a simple device consisting of a pole or cane with foam or a tennis ball attached to the end.
 A helper, also referred to as a tapper, positions themselves at the end of the pool.
 As a blind swimmer nears the end of the pool, the tapper strikes the swimmer's body lightly as a warning.
 The tappers we use here at TSB are folding canes with tennis balls affixed to the end.
 We look forward to your participation and a fun and exciting this season!